 This book is dedicated to and in memory of my late wife Hela (Chaya) Melnick, and all of my relatives that did not survive the war.
 I am the sole survivor of my entire family.
+Top casinos offering best online casino bonus promotions and cash incentives to all new players.
+Signup to the best casinos and take advantage of these great free bonuses.

 I have no memory of my mother’s face.
 We look like a picture-perfect family in my only remaining family photo – my father, sister, brother and I – taken one Saturday morning in a park in Lodz, Poland.
 My mother missed this one perfect moment, and because of that, I no longer remember what she looks like, not even her face.
 So many missed moments and missed opportunities enabled my survival and forced so many others to perish.